Volapük Wikipedia: Images

 The Volapük Wikipedia holds no files locally, relying strictly on Wikimedia Commons for images, sound, and other media files.
-All of its files are freely available under a Creative Commons license and there are thereby no fair use works.
+All of its files are freely available under various licenses and there are thereby no fair use works.
 It is an approach shared by several other editions lacking an Exemption Doctrine Policy, including i.a. the Spanish, Swedish, Polish, Basque, Czech, Danish, and Latin Wikipedias.
 The exclusion of fair use images does not hinder the development of the project, because most material pertaining to the Volapük movement was published over a hundred years ago and is therefore in the public domain.

 Notability within the Volapük community

 In 2013 and 2014, the Volapük Wikipedia was presented as evidence that the internet is helping revive the Volapük movement, albeit merely as a hobby, devoid of its former internationalist aim.
 As one of the largest works written in the language over the last century, it has an impact on the development of modern Volapük neologisms, particularly geographical terms.
 On the online discussion group Volapükalised, the Volapük Wikipedia is the subject of multiple discussions about terminology and usage, being often linked to as a reference for language points.
-Several prominent figures in the development of Volapük, including Arden R. Smith, link to Vükiped on their websites and it is predominantly featured on the official website of Flenef Bevünetik Volapüka ("The International Community of Friends of Volapük") maintained by volapükologists Ralph Midgley and Michael Everson.
+Several prominent figures in the development of Volapük, including Arden R. Smith, link to Vükiped on their websites, and it is predominantly featured on the official website of Flenef Bevünetik Volapüka ("The International Community of Friends of Volapük"), maintained by volapükologists Ralph Midgley and Michael Everson.